PoslinskiNet/ember-testing-guide/README.md

 $ ember generate component-test user-details
 ```

-A sample component that prints info about our user & test for it can look as follows:
+A sample component that prints info about our user & test for it, can look as follows:

 ```handlebars
 <!-- app/components/user-details/template.hbs -->